Sierra Leone quarantines three more districts in fight against Ebola

 The move follows a three-day countrywide lockdown at the weekend that Koroma said had been a success but exposed "areas of greater challenges".

-(Reporting by Umaru Fofana; Writing by David Lewis; Editing by Sonya Hepinstall and Janet Lawrence)
+(Reporting by Umaru Fofana; Writing by David Lewis; Editing by Sonya Hepinstall)